24/7 Space News

 - Gemini -

 The Gemini spaceship resembled an enlarged Mercury capsule, designed for a two-person crew.
-A significant innovation was the introduction of onboard computers, primitive by today's standards but capable of assisting with the complexities of space rendezvous.
+A significant innovation was the introduction of onboard computers, primitive by today's standards but capable of assisting with the complexities of a space rendezvous.

 - Apollo -